Felicia Lamport

 Felicia Lamport (1916 – 23 December 1999), was an American poet and satirist who also wrote a column for The Boston Globe called "Muse of the Week in Review".
-She was particularly well known for her inventive use of the pun.
+She was known for her inventive use of the pun.

 Life and work

 Lamport was born in Manhattan in New York City in 1916, daughter of Samuel C. Lamport and Miriam (née Dworsky).
 She graduated from Vassar College in Poughkeepsie in 1937, after which she began her career as a reporter for the New York Journal and spent several years as a subtitle writer for MGM films.